n0rthface43/Ball/_posts/2024-12-11-Creating-a-metric.md

 ### Creating a metric
 ------------
 ### Context
-During the Soccermatics course, I was tasked with creating a new football metric.
-This involved building a machine learning model and using it to evaluate players.
+During soccermatics course, I was tasked with creating a new football metric.
+This involved building a machine learning model, using it to evaluate players.
 In this article, I summarize the metric and the process behind it.
-We started with Wyscout data from the top five European leagues in the 2017/2018 season and focused on potential recruits for Leicester City.
+As a part of the task, Leicester was the club we (my group) selected to "scout" for.
+Wyscout data from the 2017/2018 season were used.

 ### Introduction
 In a low-scoring sport like football, every goal-scoring opportunity is crucial.
 Increasing the number and quality of chances can make a significant difference.
 The aim of this task was both simple and challenging: Identify passes that directly lead to goals and the players who make them.
 This goal led to formulating a machine learning problem: finding the goal probability for the next event after a pass.
 The result is a new metric, Direct-Expected Assist (Direct-xA), defined as the goal probability in the next event following a pass that leads to a shot.
 <div style="display: flex; align-items: flex-start;">
   <img src="https://github.com/user-attachments/assets/35ebe3fb-bd73-4841-ba97-034a8a02fd3e" alt="L1" style="margin-right:20px; width:40%;"/>
   <p> Direct-expected assist (Direct-xA) measures the likelihood that the next event after a pass will be a goal.
-This article details how the metric was developed and which players could be valuable signings based on this metric.</p>
+This article details how the metric was developed and which players could be valuable signings based on this metric.When examining passes that lead to shots, I chose start and end locations as key variables.
+To do this, the pitch was divided into five vertical lanes to include half-spaces (Maric, 2014).</p>
 </div>
-Variables and Approach
+### Variables and Approach
-When examining passes that lead to shots, I chose start and end locations as key variables.
-To do this, the pitch was divided into five vertical lanes to include half-spaces (Maric, 2014).
 ![L2](https://github.com/user-attachments/assets/a3ec810e-d733-46e3-bb40-d37e4c08c800)
 In addition to location, I selected seven pass-type variables (cross, high cross, low cross, long ground, long high, long launch, and smart pass).
 Certain pass types may increase the likelihood of a goal, aiding in scouting players who excel at delivering these passes.
 <div style="text-align:center;">
   <img src="https://github.com/user-attachments/assets/dff2b8d3-7a75-41dd-bf10-21504a5efb3b" alt="L3" style="max-width:80%;"/>
 </div>
 Mpl-soccer was used to create pitches, and I extended half-space lines and added a horizontal line through the penalty area.

-Data Processing
+### Data Processing
 The Wyscout data included the top five European leagues from the 2017/2018 season.
 Passes were filtered to those starting and ending in the final third, as goals often arise from these areas.

 Descriptive statistics were generated for passes leading to shots and goals.
 The rectangular areas formed the basis for heatmaps.
 The probability for a goal in the next event became the output variable for the logistic regression model.